sdsc/pgi-roll/README.md

 To build/install this roll you must have root access to a Rocks development machine (e.g., a frontend or development appliance).

 In addition, non-SDSC users must also place a `tar.gz` bundle of the PGI installation source provided by The Portland Group in the `src/pgi` directory.
 That file should be named to match the pattern listed in `src/pgi/version.mk` and the `version.mk` file should be edited appropriately.
+Unless you are building a different compiler version than is expected by the roll sources, a simple gzip of the tar file downloaded from the Portland Group website should fulfill this requirement.

 ## Dependencies